Document Type

 Comments

-This is an Open Access article published by MRS and distributed under the terms of the Creative Commons Attribution licence, which permits unrestricted re-use, distribution, and reproduction in any medium, provided the original work is properly cited.
+This is an Open Access article co-published by the Materials Research Society and Springer, and distributed under the terms of the Creative Commons Attribution licence, which permits unrestricted re-use, distribution, and reproduction in any medium, provided the original work is properly cited.
 CC BY 4.0.

 Sourced from the published version of record, cited below.